Common name: St. John’s wort

 Depression(III): One other study (n = 157, double blind placebo controlled) found 250mg hypericum extract taken twice daily performed equivalent to 75mg of imipramine taken twice daily in patients with mild to moderate depression (Woelk et al., 2000).
 3% of St. John’s wort patients withdrew because of adverse events compared to 16% that took imipramine.

 Polyneuropathy: A study (n = 54, double blind placebo controlled) where patients took hypericum extract three times daily, each containing 900μg total hypericin, was not statistically significant for treating polyneuropathy.
 However, there was a clear trend towards reduced pain in the hypericum treated group compared to placebo (p = 0.05).
 While various p values in this study were not strongly significant, the trend was always in favour of St. John’s wort extract versus the placebo.
 By my calculation the dose used here was on the low side.
 Maximum studied doses for depression are 1800 mg/day hypericum extract which translates to 2160ug/day to 5040ug/day hypericin (Szegedi et al., 2005).
-The experiment requires repeating with a higher dose.
+The experiment requires repeating with a higher dose, or preferably, using a fresh tincture.

 Apaydin, Eric A., et al. “A systematic review of St. John’s wort for major depressive disorder.”
 Systematic Reviews 5.1 (2016): 148.